 Welcome to the Haleakala National Park

-The nearest major airport is Honolulu International Airport.
-The main airport is in Kahului, in central Maui.
+The nearest major airport to Haleakala National Park is Honolulu International Airport (HNL).
+The main airport to fly to Haleakala National Park is Kahului Airport (OGG).
 Major airlines fly from the U.S. mainland and inter-island flights are common between the main Hawaiian islands.

 Haleakala National Park extends from the 10,023 foot summit of Haleakala and down the southeast flank of the mountain to the Kipahulu coast near Hana on the Island of Maui.
 These two sections of the Park are not directly connected by road, but both can be reached from Kahului.